-5.3.6.5 Conversion of employment lands will only be permitted through a municipal comprehensive review.
+5.3.6.5 Conversion of lands within Employment Areas will only be permitted through a municipal comprehensive review.

 5.3.6.6 Infrastructure in Employment Areas will be planned to support land uses with a goods movement focus.

 5.3.6.7 Where feasible and appropriate, development will be encouraged to be transit supportive and minimize surface parking.